awsdocs/iam-user-guide/doc_source/access_policies_testing-policies.md

 For security reasons, the API operations have been broken into two groups:
 + API operations that simulate only policies that are passed directly to the API as strings\.
 This set includes [GetContextKeysForCustomPolicy](https://docs.aws.amazon.com/IAM/latest/APIReference/API_GetContextKeysForCustomPolicy.html) and [SimulateCustomPolicy](https://docs.aws.amazon.com/IAM/latest/APIReference/API_SimulateCustomPolicy.html)\.
-+ API operations that simulate the policies that are attached to a specified IAM user, group, role, or resource\.
++ API operations that simulate the policies that are attached to a specified IAM user, user group, role, or resource\.
 Because these API operations can reveal details of permissions assigned to other IAM entities, you should consider restricting access to these API operations\.
 This set includes [GetContextKeysForPrincipalPolicy](https://docs.aws.amazon.com/IAM/latest/APIReference/API_GetContextKeysForPrincipalPolicy.html) and [SimulatePrincipalPolicy](https://docs.aws.amazon.com/IAM/latest/APIReference/API_SimulatePrincipalPolicy.html)\.
 For more information about restricting access to API operations, see [Example policies: AWS Identity and Access Management \(IAM\)](access_policies_examples.md#policy_library_IAM)\.

 In both cases, the API operations simulate the effect of one or more policies on a list of actions and resources\.
 Each action is paired with each resource and the simulation determines whether the policies allow or deny that action for that resource\.
 You can also provide values for any context keys that your policies reference\.
 You can get the list of context keys that the policies reference by first calling [https://docs.aws.amazon.com/IAM/latest/APIReference/API_GetContextKeysForCustomPolicy.html](https://docs.aws.amazon.com/IAM/latest/APIReference/API_GetContextKeysForCustomPolicy.html) or [https://docs.aws.amazon.com/IAM/latest/APIReference/API_GetContextKeysForPrincipalPolicy.html](https://docs.aws.amazon.com/IAM/latest/APIReference/API_GetContextKeysForPrincipalPolicy.html)\.
 If you don't provide a value for a context key, the simulation still runs\.
 But the results might not be reliable because the simulator cannot include that context key in the evaluation\.